Transfer & Visiting Students FAQs

 Transfer applicants who wish to petition for the journals must submit their applications no later than May 1.
 Journal membership will require participation in the Law School’s legal writing journal petition process.
 Most transfer applicants will not have an admissions decision by mid-May.
 Therefore, if you are interested in petitioning for journals, you must submit your petition by the deadline even if you have not received an admissions decision yet.
 Journal petitioning transfer applicants are responsible for obtaining petition packets on their own.
 Contact firstname.lastname@example.org for detailed information.

-Transfer students automatically have the opportunity to participate in the Maynard Pirsig Moot Court program.
+Transfer students automatically have the opportunity to participate in the Civil Rights Civil Liberties Moot Court.
 This moot court introduces students to practical writing and oral argument exercises common in modern litigation.
-Spots for transfer students are limited.
-For more information contact email@example.com.
+There are also a limited number of spots reserved for transfer students in our specialty moot courts — Environmental, I.P., and National Moot Court.
+You can read more about each course right here.

 Can transfer students participate in On-Campus Interviews?